 11 - piston holder;

-The initial temperature of the liquid in the tank should be 73-75°C. Increase the temperature of the liquid gradually by about 1°C per minute with constant stirring, so that it is the same throughout the volume.
+The initial temperature of the liquid in the tank should be 73-75°C. Gradually increase the temperature of the liquid by about 1°C per minute with constant stirring so that it is the same throughout the volume.

-The temperature at which the main valve stroke is 0.1 mm is taken as the temperature at which the valve opens.
+The temperature at which the main valve stroke is 0.1 mm is taken as the temperature at which the valve starts to open.

-The thermostat must be replaced if the start temperature of the main valve is not within (80±2) °C or main valve stroke less than 6.0 mm.
+The thermostat must be replaced if the main valve opening temperature is not within (80±2)°C or the main valve stroke is less than 6.0 mm.

-The simplest thermostat test can be carried out by touch directly on the car.
-After starting a cold engine with a working thermostat, the lower radiator pipe should heat up when the needle of the fluid temperature gauge is approximately 3-4 mm from the red zone of the scale, which corresponds to 80-85°C.
+The simplest check of the thermostat can be done by touch directly on the car.
+After starting a cold engine with a working thermostat, the lower radiator hose should heat up when the liquid temperature indicator arrow is approximately 3-4 mm from the red zone of the scale, which corresponds to 80-85°C.